tgdwyer/tgdwyer.github.io/_chapters/eithers.md

 # Eithers

+## Learning Outcomes

+- Understand how the `Either` type handles values with two possibilities, typically used for error handling and success cases.
+- Apply the `Functor`, `Applicative`, and `Monad` type classes to the `Either` type, learning how to implement instances for each.
+- Recognize the power of monadic `do` blocks in simplifying code and handling complex workflows.

 ## Introduction to Eithers

 In Haskell, the Either type is used to represent values with two possibilities: a value of type Either a b is either Left a or Right b.
 By convention, Left is used to hold an error or exceptional value, while Right is used to hold a correct or expected value.
 This is particularly useful for error handling.